 11. Where do I get purchase orders (POs) from and what is the process for using them?

-Budget/Purchase order procedures are located on the summer school website under Staff Information.
-Follow the link below for more information on ordering: http://www.waunakee.k12.wi.us/wcsd business/home
+Budget/Purchase order procedures are located under Staff Information - Business Office.

 Teachers NEW to the summer school program who do not work for the district will also enter their orders online but will do so in the Summer School office.
 The Summer School Administrative Assistant can assist you.